In confidence: Information technology, secrecy and the state

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Bronk, R. Christopher, "In confidence: Information technology, secrecy and the state" (2005).
 Political Science - Dissertations.
-Paper 20.
+20.